Bacchus-c/Arduino-Lockpicking-Game/README.md

 - `checkDistance()` Compares the players pointer position to the target position
 - `buttonPress()` Checks if the button was pressed, and if so determines whether to generate a new target or subtract the number of available lockpicks.
 - `checkGameState()` Checks if a win condition has been reached, and if so displays the time taken to beat the game before resetting
-- `displayGameOver()` If all picks are borken, clears screen, displays Game Over abefore resetting
+- `displayGameOver()` If all picks are broken, clears screen, displays Game Over before resetting
-- `allPicksBroken()` Returns a bool based on whetehr there are picks left to play with or not
+- `allPicksBroken()` Returns a bool based on whether there are picks left to play with or not
 - `displayPicks()` Draws as many picks as are available

 ## Installation

-After completing the hardware setup, download `LockGame.ino` from the Github Repo.
+After completing the hardware setup, download [LockGame.ino](/assets/LockGame.ino) from the assets section.
 Then open the file in the Arduino IDE, connect your arduino via USB, and upload the file.
 After this you should be ready to play.
 Simply power on the device and it will begin.

 ## Future Improvements
 - **UI/UX improvements**: Something like the main menu or controls for choosing when to begin the game, if you'd like to play again etc.
 - **Highscores**: Stored highscores to encourage speedy play
 - **Scaling Difficulty**: Each successive attempt could ramp up the difficulty, either requiring more precision or reducing the number of available picks.